-The applicant must understand and be able to demonstrate the techniques and theories contained in the General Information (GI), and Skills Levels (1) through (6), of the Department's Instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Course.
+The applicant must understand and display a level of competency from the curriculum contained in the Instructor's Manual for California's Bus Driver's Training Course, and demonstrate the techniques and theories contained in the Instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Course.

 Review the top section of the following Performance Review and complete the appropriate sections.

-- Have the applicant read and explain several sections from the Instructor's Behind-the-Wheel Guide for California's Bus Driver's Training Course or the Vehicle Code to determine the applicant's classroom teaching skills, public speaking skills, and ability to read and comprehend laws and regulations related to passenger transportation.
+- Have the applicant read and explain several sections from the Instructor's Manual for California's Bus Driver's Training Course to determine the applicant's classroom teaching skills, public speaking skills, and ability to read and comprehend laws and regulations related to passenger transportation.

 - Complete the Classroom section of the following Performance Review.